polo18/maps-project/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.

+## Config

+in `src/environments/environment.ts` make your configuration of firebase https://console.firebase.google.com and your API Key of mapbox https://www.mapbox.com/

 ## Install

 Run `npm install -g @angular/cli` to run the project.